pymc-devs/pytensor/doc/tutorial/modes.rst

 like `NanGuardMode` and `DebugMode`, add logic around the optimizer and linker. `DebugMode` uses its own linker.

-You can select which linker to use with the Aesara flag :attr:`config.linker`.
+You can select which linker to use with the Pytensor flag :attr:`config.linker`.
 Here is a table to compare the different linkers.

 =============  =========  =================  =========  ===